basheeraltawil/mmpose_installation_guide/README.md

 > **Important Note:**
 Every time you start your PC, the system may use the default (possibly updated) CUDA version.
 To ensure compatibility with your MMPose setup, always activate your virtual environment (`my_env`) before running any MMPose commands.
 If you encounter issues after a system update, reactivate `my_env` and re-run `./install_mmpose.sh` to restore the correct dependencies.
+> in ros2 workspace , when building , deactivate the virtual environment
 ## 📋 Prerequisites

 - Ubuntu/Linux system with NVIDIA GPU